Welcome to the Kaiser Permanente San Francisco Gastroenterology Fellowship

 - Working with large regional programs in Hepatitis B and C management

-We will accept two fellows per year through the ACGME match.
-We are predominately based at Kaiser Permanente San Francisco with rotations through Kaiser Permanente Oakland for esophageal disease and general GI, and at University of California, San Francisco for Liver Transplant in-patient experience.
-There are extensive opportunities at other facilities or other away institutions, if other experiences are desired.
+We will accept two fellows per year through the NRMP match.
+We are ACGME accredited and predominately based at Kaiser Permanente San Francisco with rotations through Kaiser Permanente Oakland for esophageal disease and general GI, and at University of California, San Francisco for Liver Transplant in-patient experience.
+There are extensive opportunities at other facilities, or other away institutions, if other experiences are desired.

 - Common Application Form (CAF)